Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

-We consider the twisted fusion ring $\mathcal{R}_{\ell}(\frg,\gamma)$ coming from finite order automorphisms of the Lie algebra $\frg$.
-This ring was also studied by J. Hong \cite{Hong, Hong1}.
-In the set up of diagram automorphism, using the same strategy as in \cite{BeauHirz, Faltings:94, Teleman}, Hong gives a complete description of the character table of $\mathcal{R}_{\ell}(\frg,\sigma)$ in terms of the characters of the representations rings of the fixed point algebra ${\frg_{\sigma}}$ (see Fuchs-Schweigert \cite{FS}).
+{\it Compute categorical crossed $S$-matrices.} We consider the twisted fusion ring $\mathcal{R}_{\ell}(\frg,\gamma)$ coming from finite order automorphisms of the Lie algebra $\frg$.
+This ring was also studied by J. Hong \cite{Hong,Hong1}.
+In the set up of diagram automorphism, Hong gives a complete description of the character table of $\mathcal{R}_{\ell}(\frg,\sigma)$ in terms of the characters of the representations rings of the fixed point algebra ${\frg_{\sigma}}$ (see Fuchs-Schweigert \cite{FS}).